wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 ## Evaluation form (scores ONLY)
 ```

-You can run this prompt inside a unit-test setup with xunit or MSTest.
+You can run this prompt inside a unit-test setup with, for example, xunit.
 The following
 code demonstrates this:

 ```csharp